SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%206.jpg)

 Use the drop down menu at the top to select the type of setup, you want to store or retrieve.
 After you have done that, you can use the buttons below the list to upload, download, rename or delete a setup file from your simulator.

+##### Naming conventions

+Although technically not strictly necessary, it would be benificial that everybody who contributes to the setup collection will follow the same naming conventions.
+Therefore, I dare to propose a naming scheme here:

+	[Nickname] [T Air] [T Track] [Weather] [Track Surface] [Compound]

+Example: "TBO 21 27 Drizzle Damp Dry(Soft)" - (TBO is my nickname (for TheBigO), Dry(Soft) is the tyre compound, the rest is self-explanatory)

+Why so complex?
+There is a strong dependency between the track surface state, air and track temperatures and the needed tyre pressures.
+Following this convention will give any user of the setup enough information how to alter the pressures for different conditions.

+Please note, that you can use the "Pencil" button to rename an already uploaded setup file to follow the above conventions, if necessary.

 #### Tyre Pressure Advisor